 Words by Katie Hagan

-As the dying man’s final thoughts enter into the gaping chasm of what his life could have been, we, the viewers, take this moment to ask ourselves if we are living our lives to the full, and not at the expense of losing the ones we love in the process.
+As the dying man’s final thoughts enter into the gaping chasm of what his life could have been, we, the viewers, take this moment to ask ourselves if we are living our lives to the full without forgetting the ones we love in the process.

 This sentiment is the pulse of choreographer Dan Burns’s new short dance-slash-adventure film, Zorroz.
 Created in association with Zorro Productions Inc., Zorroz is a spin on Hollywood’s 1998 romance film, The Mask of Zorro.
 In Burns’s re-imagining however, the eponymous hero’s ambitions are slightly more closer to home than Antonio Banderas’s Herculean emancipation of thousands of Mexican slaves.

 Alone in his flat, Zorroz’s protagonist dreams of his youth, idolising and idealising boyhood adventures as he pours milk from a puckered carton.
 His mind races to what could be; the different frames of dimly-lit, drippy-tap kitchen-living stark comparisons to the cloak-and-dagger revelries in the old man’s imagination.

 Burns’s cinematography perfectly encapsulates the speed in which we dive in and out of fiction and reality, and the movement maintains this pace and energy.
 Testament to his roots, Burns’s choreography is undiluted hip-hop and break.
 A significant portion of Zorroz involves one-on-one battles featuring symmetric isolations, martial-art, high waves and flame-flicker footwork.
 Gestures are executed and then inverted, the body-popping bubbles and spills.
 Everything is clean, and each movement is secured, controlled and locked.